TheGammaSqueeze/GammaOS/README.md

 # GammaOS + GammaOS Lite Custom Firmware - v1.5.1

 # WARNING: NEW UNITS MAY HE AFFECTED BY A HARDWARE CHANGE.
-If you no wifi after installing GammaOS, follow this thread: https://github.com/TheGammaSqueeze/GammaOS/issues/155
+If you have no wifi after installing GammaOS, follow this thread: https://github.com/TheGammaSqueeze/GammaOS/issues/155

 Download and instructions
 ----------------------------